What is Emotional Bypassing and Why It Matters

 Let’s also be aware that while we acknowledge what we feel, we avoid identifying with our emotional life since it is transient.
 Feelings come and go and we don’t allow our feelings to define us.
 We allow them to flow through, releasing them and not attaching ourselves to them.

 At every level of consciousness, we choose to be in optimal well-being.
 As spiritual beings, we are more than our emotional and physical life.
-In this physical experience, we allow our feelings to offer us feedback; so that we have the opportunity to transcend any spiritual lessons.
+In this physical experience, we allow our feelings to offer us feedback; with the opportunity to integrate important life lessons that can potentially lead to spiritual transcendence.

 Read Related Article: Applying EFT Tapping prevents the problem of emotional bypassing